Consolidated Accounts, Done Right for UK Groups

 Goodwill, acquisitions and non-controlling interests

-For each subsidiary we calculate goodwill at acquisition, set an amortisation period (FRS 102 requires a finite useful life, with a default cap where the life cannot be reliably estimated), and review for impairment.
-Where the group does not own 100% of a subsidiary we measure and present the non-controlling interest correctly in both the balance sheet and the profit and loss, so minority stakes are reflected accurately.
+We apply the acquisition method to each subsidiary: a purchase price allocation that brings its assets and liabilities to fair value, goodwill calculated and amortised over a finite useful life (with a default cap under FRS 102 where the life cannot be reliably estimated) and reviewed for impairment, and any negative goodwill recognised correctly.
+Where the group does not own 100% of a subsidiary, we measure and present the non-controlling interest (previously called the minority interest) accurately in both the consolidated balance sheet and the profit and loss, carrying only the subsidiary's post-acquisition profits into group reserves.

 • 04